bitjson/bch-bigint/property-test-plan.md

 1. Result is 1 if x is within the range [min, max], 0 otherwise Test template: `<x> <min> <max> OP_WITHIN <x> <min> OP_GREATERTHANOREQUAL <x> <max> OP_LESSTHANOREQUAL OP_BOOLAND OP_EQUAL`

-These test scripts can be used in conjunction with property-based testing to generate a wide range of inputs and verify the behavior of each operation in the BCHN virtual machine.